microsoft/ML-For-Beginners/Real-World/1-Applications/README.md

 K-means clustering comes in handy during a credit card fraud detection technique called **outlier detection**.
 Outliers, or deviations in observations about a set of data, can tell us if a credit card is being used in a normal capacity, or if something funky is going on.
 As shown in [this paper](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.680.1195&rep=rep1&type=pdf), you can sort credit card data using a k-means clustering algorithm and assign each transaction to a cluster based on how much of an outlier it appears to be.
 Then, you can evaluate for riskiest cluster for fraudulent versus legitimate transactions.

 ### Wealth management

+In wealth management, an individual or firm handles investments on behalf of their clients.
+Their job is to sustain and grow wealth in the long-term, so it is essential to choose investments that perform well.

+One way to evaluate how a particular investment performs is through statistical regression.
+[Linear regression](Regression/1-Tools/README.md) is a valuable tool for understanding how a fund performs relative to some benchmark.
+We can also deduce whether or not the results of the regression are statistically significant, or how much they would affect a client's investments.
+You could even further expand your analysis using multiple regression, where additional risk factors can be taken into account.
+For an example of how this would work for a specific fund, check out [this paper](http://www.brightwoodventures.com/evaluating-fund-performance-using-regression/) on evaluating fund performance using regression.

 ## Education